 “Your life is at stake,” Roderick reminded him.

-His words were drowned out as the door finally gave in, the barricade toppled over, and the dead came spilling into the room.
+His words were drowned out as the door finally gave in, the barricade toppled over, and the dead spilledspilled into the room.

 In top hats and cravats, in bustle skirts and corsets, with silk ribbons in their hair and gloves on their hands, a hundred dead aristocrats shuffled forward, spluttering and moaning as they gnashed their quickly rotting teeth.